Deep Learning on a Data Diet: Finding Important Examples Early in Training: Additional Experiments

 \subsection{Comparison between scores from different architectures on the same dataset}

 In this section, we examine how the choice of network architecture affects pruning with \eltoon and \grand scores.
 Specifically, we repeat the experiment in \cref{fig:tradeoffs} bottom row, but for a ResNet18 and a ResNet50 trained on CIFAR-10.
 The results are shown in \cref{fig:18v50}.
-Both networks share the same overall patterns: pruning by \grand or \eltoon scores before training results in roughly the same accuracy for different levels of pruning.
-Further, independently of the network architecture tested, data pruning by \eltoon scores computed at epoch 20 is competitive with pruning based on forgetting scores computed at epoch 200.
+Independently of the network architecture tested, data pruning by \eltoon scores computed at epoch 20 is competitive with pruning based on forgetting scores computed at epoch 200.
 When trained on either of the networks, pruning based on \grand scores does significantly better than the random baseline.
 Overall, these results suggest that network depth has a small effect on our data-pruning results.

-Surprisingly, \grand scores at initialization for ResNet18 seem to be better for pruning than those for ResNet50.
-In future work, we hope to better understand the relationship between the level of pruning and network depth and width.